johnstongrant/Tech-Demo-TailwindCSS/README.md

 In addition to using pre-defined Tailwind classes, we could use Tailwind components as well.
 A list of components could be found at this link (https://tailwindui.com/components).

 For now, we will demonstrate using a Tailwind Avatar component.
-This is the code of Avatar component copy pasted the Tailwind website:
+This is the code for Avatar component from the abovementioned Tailwind website:

 ```jsx
 <div className="flex -space-x-1 overflow-hidden">